khdevnet/typical-webapp-security-vulnerabilities/README.md

 Note that attackers can also use XSS to defeat any automated CSRF defense the application might employ.
 See A8 for info on CSRF.

 * Perform unauthorized activities
-If the HTTPOnly cookie attribute is set, we cannot steal the cookies through JavaScript.
+If the HTTP Only cookie attribute is set, we cannot steal the cookies through JavaScript.
 However, using the XSS attack, we can still perform unauthorized actions inside the application on behalf of the user.
 ```
   <script>
 	var xhr = new XMLHttpRequest();